 We even worked (quietly) at the weekend

-We finally started building in south London over the Jubilee weekend.
+We finally started construction in south London over the Jubilee weekend.
 Build time was approximately eight days. – Then it was over to the Coopers to choose furniture and install a TV just in time to watch the Olympics in their new garden room.
 This is the thank you that they sent us:

 “Here are a few of the many photos we took throughout the building process of our wonderful Jubilee Garden Room.
 We are so thrilled.

 Your stunning design, coupled with the highest quality materials and a truly fabulous team of builders (in which I include the fantastic Angie*) have resulted in a building which has already transformed our house and outdoor areas and which I feel we will love for years to come.